 Long grain rice did get a little bit of a crusty bottom but we didn’t mind that.
 The risotto was a touch on the dry side at first but we added a little more liquid the second time around and that helped.
 The 'keep warm' function switches on automatically when the machine senses the rice has finished cooking.
 Apart from when you’re cooking risotto, which should be eaten straight away.
 This operates for up to 6 hours.

 Some machines give off a little water when opened (that’s just the condensed steam from the lid).
 Therefore we found the condensation collector on this cooker was a handy addition.
 You just need to remember to empty it when you’ve finished cooking.
 As with many of the others, it’s not dishwasher safe.
-However, its unfussy design and non-stick interior means it’s a breeze to keep clean.
+However, its unfussy design and non-stick interior mean it’s a breeze to keep clean.

 Ideal Home’s rating: 4 out of 5